Pedro Chaves

 Pedro António Matos Chaves (/pt/; born 27 February 1965) is a Portuguese racing driver.

+Career

 Chaves was the second Portuguese Formula Ford Champion, in 1986, starting an international career in 1987 in the British Formula Ford Championship.
 In 1990 he won the British F3000 Championship with the Madgwick Motorsport outfit, also racing in a few rounds of the FIA F3000 series.